 2.5.6.
 The steady-state: Mitochondria represent a thermodynamically open system in non-equilibrium states of biochemical energy transformation.
 State variables (protonmotive force; redox states) and metabolic rates (fluxes) are measured in defined mitochondrial respiratory states.
-Steady-states can be obtained only in open systems, in which changes by internal transformations, e.g., O2 consumption, are instantaneously compensated external fluxes across the system boundary, e.g., O_2 supply, preventing a change of O_2 concentration in the system (Gnaiger 1993b).
-Mitochondrial respiratory states monitored in closed systems satisfy the criteria of pseudo-steady states for limited periods of time, when changes in the system (concentrations of O_2 , fuel substrates, ADP, P_i, H+) do not exert significant effects on metabolic fluxes (respiration, phosphorylation).
-Such pseudo-steady states require respiratory media with sufficient buffering capacity and substrates kinetically-saturating maintained at concentrations, and thus depend on the kinetics of the processes under investigation.
+Steady-states can be obtained only in open systems, in which changes by internal transformations, e.g., O2 consumption, are instantaneously compensated external fluxes across the system boundary, e.g., $O_2$ supply, preventing a change of $O_2$ concentration in the system (Gnaiger 1993b).
+Mitochondrial respiratory states monitored in closed systems satisfy the criteria of pseudo-steady states for limited periods of time, when changes in the system (concentrations of $O_2$ , fuel substrates, ADP, Pi, H+) do not exert significant effects on metabolic fluxes (respiration. phosphorylation).
+Such pseudo-steady states require respiratory media with sufficient buffering capacity and substrates maintained at kinetically-saturating concentrations, and thus depend on the kinetics of the processes under investigation.